thautwarm/zit/README.md

 It's welcome to contribute to `zit` by adding more formats or improving the existing ones (e.g., scalability).

-`zit` is well-orgainzed and separated from concerns.
+`zit` is well-organized and separated from concerns.
 You might modify `zit/Ops.cs` for adding new compression/decompression backends.

 Remember to add test for your changes.
-See `test/Test.tar.gz.cs`, `test/Test.zip`, `test/Test.tar.zst` for examples.
+See `test/Test.tar.gz.cs`, `test/Test.zip.cs`, `test/Test.tar.zst.cs` for examples.

 # License

-`zit` is licnesed under the MIT license.
+`zit` is licensed under the MIT license.
 You are free to use it in any way you like.